JohnCenaCollective/STO-Academy-Build-Tool/README.md

-#Automatic Build Converter by Emzi0767
+#Automatic Build Converter by Emzi0767, updated by JohnCenaPTF

 ##ABOUT